darkreader/darkreader.org/src/blog/posts/g-search-crash.md

 ### How to fix the problem

-*Update for Microsoft Edge: the version 4.9.90 has passed the review 🎉🎉🎉 and should be available in the Store shortly!*
+*Update for Microsoft Edge: the version 4.9.90 has passed the review after our request on September 2 and should be available in the Store shortly 🎉🎉🎉!
+Google refused to perform an expedited review, despite the issue being on Google's side.
+The fix hasn't been reviewed since the morning of September 1.*

 There are several solutions, choose what suits you better.